 PRE LABOUR – Active *Relaxation* and *Environment*

--Almost as soon as I fell pregnant, I started reading natural birthing books to start filling my head with positive and natural birth stories.
-The ones I recommend are Ina May Gaskin’s Guide to Childbirth and Birthing from Within.
+1.Almost as soon as I fell pregnant, I started reading natural birthing books to start filling my head with positive and natural birth stories.
+I loved Ina May Gaskin’s Guide to Childbirth and Birthing from Within.

--I took a Hypnobirthing course with the Positive Birth Company and practiced most evenings in the weeks leading up to my birth either listening to relaxation scripts on my headphones or having Sam read one out loud.
-I truly believe that this helped train my body and mind into a trusting, relaxing mode which would facilitate a natural birth.
+2. I took a Hypnobirthing course with the Positive Birth Company and practiced most evenings in the weeks leading up to my birth either listening to relaxation scripts on my headphones or having Sam read one out loud.
+I truly believe that this helped train my body and mind into a trusting, relaxing mode which would facilitate a natural birth

--I took some pregnancy yoga classes with Jill Miller from the Active Birth Centre.
+3. I took some pregnancy yoga classes with Jill Miller from the Active Birth Centre.
 They were just drop in, so I could go as and when I wanted to but again this was another way I would relax, be able practice my breathing and learn about natural birthing positions and mantras.
 This video is a great option if you’re practicing yoga from home.

--I took time to think about my birthing space.
-By this I mean the environment I would be in once I went into labour.
-I am someone that is very affected by atmosphere so whether at hospital or at home, I knew that my surroundings would be very important to me so I painted positive affirmations in bright paint on small pieces of card to put up around me.
-I also had friends and family paint some too as a way to channel some of their energy too.
-I found this SO helpful during labour – particularly when I was lagging and needed a boost and would look up and see some optimistic words staring back at me without having to ask anyone.
+6. I really thought about my birthing space.
+I am someone that is very affected by environment so whether at hospital or at home, I knew that my surroundings would be very important to me.
+I painted positive birth affirmations in bright paint on small pieces of card to put up around me.
+I also had friends and family over to paint some too as a way to channel some of their energy.
+I found these SO helpful during labour – particularly when I was lagging and needed a boost and would look up and see some optimistic words staring back at me without having to ask.

 DURING LABOUR – *Distraction* and *Action*

-I hope you find a few of these tips helpful; for me, I know that preparation was key to bringing about my natural birth and it was something that I had to really channel in to.
+I hope you find a few of these tips helpful.
+I’m confident that for me, preparation was key to bringing about my natural birth.
 Got any other tips you can share?
 I’d love to hear them….